TurtleP/TurtleP.github.io-old2/LovePotion/wiki/compatability.md

 ?> Wondering why this section got updated?
 [Check out the FAQ](faq?id=why-did-it-take-so-long-for-game-debugging)!

-Debugging Löve Potion games has always been a big pain.
+Debugging LÖVE Potion games has always been a big pain.
 We couldn't use the toolchain provided console, especially on Nintendo Switch due to complications.
 However, users can now use `nxlink` on Switch and even the 3DS's gdb debugger for output of `print` .
 Simply enable the console flag inside of your [ `conf.lua` ](https://love2d.org/wiki/Config_Files)!

 ### Nintendo 3DS